Multi-vortex Bose-Einstein condensate: examining the role of interaction range using Gaussian potential: THE SYSTEM AND THE HAMILTONIAN

-In experiments, focused laser beam is used to stir a Bose-Einstein condensate confined in a magnetic trap which leads to the creation of vortices beyond a critical velocity~\cite{Madison_00,Chevy00}.
-Theoretically, this is achieved by introducing a small perturbative potential~\cite{lewenstein06} with $A$ as the small dimensionless parameter:
+where, $U_{0}=4\pi \frac{a_{s}}{a_{\perp}}\frac{1}{\sqrt{2\pi\lambda_{z}}}$ is the effective 2D interaction strength.
+Hence forward, instead of the term effective 2D interaction strength, we will use the term interaction strength $U_{0}$. \\ The system described by the Hamiltonian ${\bf H}^{\mbox{lab}}$ in Eq.~(\ref{eq:Hamil_Ch2}) is subjected to an externally impressed rotation.
+In experiments, this is accomplished through a focused laser beam, used to stir the Bose-Einstein condensate to a desired angular momentum state, leading to creation of vortices beyond a critical velocity~\cite{Madison_00,Chevy00}.
+Theoretically, this is achieved by introducing a small perturbative potential~\cite{lewenstein06} which after scaling by the unit of energy $\hbar\omega_{\perp}$ with $A$ as the dimensionless small parameter becomes:

-which breaks the azimuthal symmetry in the $x$-$y$ plane.
-The full Hamiltonian now becomes ${\bf H}={\bf H}^{lab}+Vp$.
-We assume $A/[2\hbar(\omega_{\perp}-\Omega)]\ll 1$ is small and thus ignore the perturbative term in the results presented in our study here.
-The exact diagonalization of the Hamiltonian is performed in subspaces of total angular momentum $L_{z}$.
-Further discussion on the perturbative term $V_{p}$ in beyond Lowest Landau Level approximation is presented in Appendix~\ref{App:anisot}.
+The perturbation potential $V_{p}$ breaks the azimuthal symmetry in the $x$-$y$ plane due to the apperence of azimuthal angle $\phi$ on the right hand side of Eq.~(\ref{eq:Azp}). \\ The full Hamiltonian now becomes ${\bf H}={\bf H}^{\mbox{lab}}+Vp$.
+Assuming $A\ll 1$, we ignore the perturbative potential once the condensate has been set into rotation with a given total angular momentum $L_{z}$.
+The exact diagonalization of the Hamiltonian is thus performed in subspaces of total angular momentum $L_{z}$.
+Discussion on the perturbation potential $V_{p}$ in beyond lowest Landau level approximation is presented in Appendix~\ref{App:anisot}.